Solived/DisableEngineCutOff/README.md

 For ground vehicles this rarely matters in practice.
 For aircraft, it's a constant hazard: a pilot taps the brake a moment too long during a steep dive, a precision landing, or a tight maneuver, and the engine cuts mid-air.
 On tactical, aviation-focused, or simulation-style servers, this turns routine flying into a recurring annoyance and, in the wrong moment, a scripted-feeling "death" that has nothing to do with player skill or combat damage.

-`Solived-NoEngineCutOff` is a small, standalone, client-side resource that neutralizes this specific behavior — and only this behavior — scoped specifically to aircraft, without touching ground vehicles, boats, or any other engine-related system.
+`Disable Engine Cut Off` is a small, standalone, client-side resource that neutralizes this specific behavior — and only this behavior — scoped specifically to aircraft, without touching ground vehicles, boats, or any other engine-related system.

 ## How It Works